Breeze/breeze.angular.snippets/README.md

-# AngularJS Code Snippets for Visual Studio
+# Code Snippets for Visual Studio development of AngularJS and Breeze apps

 A collection of JavaScript code snippets for Visual Studio development of Breeze/AngularJS applications.